How to Have a Realistic, But Joyful, Holiday

 It can also be helpful to share your own feelings and the ways you cope.
 This normalizes their experience and gives you a chance to model positive ways to deal with strong emotions – an important life skill and building block for resilience.
 Talk about how when you’re sad, you like to journal or go for a walk.
 Then help them come up with ideas for what they might do.

-4. Let the Rest Go
+4. Let the Rest Go and Enjoy a Doable Celebration

 Now that you have identified the truly important things and have made a plan with the whole family’s input, you can let the rest go.
 Have a favorite restaurant or grocery store cater the holiday meal.
 Go light on the decorations, or ask a friend to do them for you.
 (There are also professionals who come to you!)
 Use online shopping for presents and skip the company party.
 You may even tell extended family that the get-together just isn’t happening this year.
 They may be disappointed but should understand.